Lohit9/MasterYourAlgorithms/README.md

 38. **String Rotation check**: Check given 2 string and a isSubstring method whether one is a rotation of another.

-39.**String Compression**: Given a string perform basic string compression.
+39. **String Compression**: Given a string perform basic string compression.

-40.**Replace Spaces**: Given a string replace spaces with a certain string
+40. **Replace Spaces**: Given a string replace spaces with a certain string

-41.**Remove duplicates**: Remove duplicates from linked list (solution using hashMap)
+41. **Remove duplicates**: Remove duplicates from linked list (solution using hashMap)

 42. **Is palindrome**: Verifiy whether string is a palindrome.